broadinstitute/wfl/docs/md/workflow-options.md

 To recap, in the above example the following workflow options will be set:

-- "my_option" will have different strings for the different samples
+- "jes_gcs_root" will have different values for the different samples
-- "another_option" will be an object just set for the latter sample
+- "default_runtime_attributes" will override the "maxRetries" value to be 3
-- "global_option" will be the same string for all samples
+- "write_to_cache" will be false for all samples
-- "overwritten_option" is different for the latter sample
+- "google_project" is broad-google-project for the entire workload but is overridden in the second sample to be broad-google-project-2 (providing an option with more granularity gives it higher precedence)

 In other words, WFL will recursively merge the options objects together to resolve the options for individual workflows.
 You can see this in WFL's response, which includes all workflow options calculated for each workflow:

-???+ info
-    Some fields omitted for brevity

 ```json
 {